What kind of administrators

 Brand be in a position over

-SDCOE lawyers, when they are
+SDCOE lawyers, when such

-the very individuals for whose
+individuals for whose

 wrongdoing SDCOE must pay?